-The Company's management, with the participation of the Chief Executive Officer and Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting using the criteria set forth in the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management concluded that the Company's internal control over financial reporting was effective during the three months ended March 31, 2020.
+The Company's management, with the participation of the Chief Executive Officer, the Chairman of the Board and Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting using the criteria set forth in the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, management concluded that the Company's internal control over financial reporting was effective during the six months ended June 30, 2020.